 Break out the bottle of waterproof sunscreen and have a blast splashing under the sun at these outside pools.
 Many outdoor pools are open from Memorial Day to Labor Day, but it’s always good to check.

-After being closed for a few years, this Wheat Ridge pool is back, and it’s better than before.
+This Wheat Ridge pool is back, and it’s better than before.
 Enjoy the zero-depth entry point, perfect for littles who want to splash and play without getting in deep water.

 There are also lap pools, a 180-foot water slide, kid-sized slides and splash pad features.
 Plus, picnic tables and shady trees.